linroger/Finance-Notes-and-Marginalia/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2- Debt Contracts due to Lack of Information/Class Slides 2-Debt as a Promise and a Threat.md

 ---
-title: Class Slides 2-Debt as a Promise and a Threat
-tags:
-  - borrower_lender
-  - debt_contract
-  - financial_contract
-  - free_cash_flow
-  - liquidation
 aliases:
 - Borrower Payoff
 - Class 2 Slides
 - Debt as Threat
 - Equity Contract
 key_concepts:
-  - Borrower needs capital
-  - Debt face value
-  - Equity profit sharing
+- Bond pricing and fixed income securities valuation
+- Ito's lemma and stochastic calculus applications
+- Credit risk modeling and default probability estimation
+- Credit default swaps and counterparty risk analysis
+- Interest rate caps, floors, and swaptions
+tags:
-  - Lender imposes penalty
+- abs
-  - Liquidation as penalty
+- correlation
-  - Optimal financial contract
+- credit-risk
-  - Risk neutral parties
+- fixed_income
+title: Class Slides 2-Debt as a Promise and a Threat
 ---

 # Class Slides 2-Debt as a Promise and a Threat